 a.
 Specifying the differences between transportation and travel in order to benefit from the appropriate business tax deduction;

 b.
 Recall IRS definitions of a taxpayer’s tax home for travel and transportation purposes;

 c.
 Recognizing how time acts as a critical factor in distinguishing a temporary from an indefinite job assignment; and

 d.
 Specify the distinctions between business and nonbusiness days.

-2. Determine the factors associated with the business purpose requirement noting how they determine deductible expenses for meals and entertainment.
+2. Determine the factors associated with the business purpose requirement, stating how they determine deductible expenses for meals and currently restricted entertainment.